The elementary mathematics of binary-decimal converters

 We'll start by dividing the number in half and writing down the quotient and remainder.

 The rest can be written in reverse order (1100) now.
-Therefore, the binary equivalent of the decimal number 12 is 1101.
+Therefore, in binary, the number 12 corresponds to 1100 in the decimal system.

 Multiply the fraction by 2, keeping track of the integer and fractional part, and you'll have a binary representation for the fraction.
 Keep multiplying by two until the resulting fraction is zero.
-The integer factors of the resulting multiplications can then be written down.
+Then, simply record the integer factors resulting from each multiplication.

 See the fraction 0 as an example of a number that can be converted to decimal form below.
 375

 Let's just output the resulting integer fraction at each iteration, which is 0 in this case.
-011 So, 0 There is no digit for 375 in the decimal system. binary 011
+011 So, 0 There is no digit for 375 in the decimal system.
+This is the binary representation of the number 11.

 When converting a binary fraction to a decimal form, zero is the starting point.
 To get the next digit, add the current one, and divide by 2; apply this to your current total.
 Keep going until there are no more digits An illustration of such a transformation using the fraction 0 is provided below.
 1011 To do this, I've simply substituted multiplication by 1/2 for division by 2.